trabalong/Savage_Project/README.md

 ## Data

-- `data.csv` dataset with all the fights of company between 1994 and 2021.
-Each fight has information about the event, the fighters, their features and the measurements that were obtained in the fight.
+- `data.csv` dataset got from Kaggle with all the fights of company between 1994 and 2021.
+Each sample has information about the fight, the fighters, their features and the measurements that were obtained in the fight.
-- `raw_fighter_details.csv`
+- `raw_fighter_details.csv` dataset got from Kaggle with all the fighters that participate in the fights.
+Each sample is a fighter, his features and the average of all measurements that he/she got in all the fights.
 - `ufc_fighters_official.csv`
 - `ufc_fighters_styles.csv`